cwu307/DrumPtDataset/Training_set_gen/README.txt

 Introduction
 ============
 This dataset is built for training a playing technique classifier of 4 classes (namely Strike, Roll, Flam, and Drag).
 Since this dataset is derived from the MDLib2.2 dataset, the re-distribution of the original audio files is restricted.
 Therefore, only the MATLAB scripts for generating the training dataset are included in this folder.
-The audio files of the complete training dataset will be available upon request.
 For more information about MDLib2.2 dataset, please refer to the following publication:

 Matthew Prockup, Erik M. Schmidt, Jeffrey J. Scott, and Youngmoo E. Kim.
 "Toward Understanding Expressive Percussion Through Content Based Analysis."
 In ISMIR, pp. 143-148.
 2013.